BAFTA TV Awards 2018: winners in full

 Specialist factual

-Basquiat: Rage to Riches
+WINNER: Basquiat: Rage to Riches

 Blitz: the Bombs that Changed Britain